onsi/ginkgo/docs/index.md

 In short, Ginkgo does its best to cleanup and emit as much information as possible about the suite before shutting down.
 If, during cleanup, any cleanup node closures get stuck Ginkgo allows you to interrupt them via subsequent interrupt signals.
 In the case of a timeout, Ginkgo sends these repeat interrupt signals itself to make sure the suite shuts down eventually.

+If you want to get information about what is currently running in a suite _without_ interrupting it, check out the [Getting Visibility Into Long-Running Specs](#getting-visibility-into-long-running-specs) section below.

 ### Running Multiple Suites

 So far we've covered writing and running specs in individual suites.
 Of course, the `ginkgo` CLI also supports running multiple suites with a single invocation on the command line.
 We'll close out this chapter on running specs by covering how Ginkgo runs multiple suites.